 - Passive investment risk: The Fund is passively managed and the Manager may not have the discretion to adapt to market changes due to the inherent investment nature of the Fund.
-Falls in the index are expected to result in corresponding falls in the value of the Fund. - Tracking error risk: The Fund may be subject to tracking error risk, which is the risk that its performance may not track that of the index exactly.
+Declines in the index are expected to result in corresponding decreases in the Fund's value. - Tracking error risk: The Fund may be subject to tracking error risk, which is the risk that the Fund's performance may not track that of the index exactly.
 This tracking error may result from the investment strategy used, and fees and expenses.
-The Manager will monitor and seek to manage such risk in minimizing tracking error.
-There can be no assurance of exact or identical replication at any time of the performance of the index. - Index-related risk: There may be errors in index data which may not be identified or corrected for a period of time.
+The Manager will monitor and seek to manage such risk in minimizing the tracking error.
+There can be no assurance of an exact or identical replication of the index performance at any given time. - Index-related risk: There may be errors in index data which may not be identified or corrected for a period of time.
 This may have an adverse impact on the Fund and its unitholders.
-Index provider may change the securities which comprise the index from time to time and the securities may be delisted.
+Index providers may change the securities which comprise an index from time to time and the securities may be delisted.
 The SFC may withdraw authorization of the Fund if the index is no longer considered acceptable.